diplomegalo/Delsoft.Calendars/README.md

 # Holidays Calendar

-This library offers a mean to retrieve holiday for a specific year.
+This library offers a mean to retrieve holidays for a specific year.

 Holidays can be get through calendars.
 A calendar is a group of holidays.
 The available calendars are placed in the `Delsoft.Holidays.Calendars` namespace.

 ## Create a calendar

-Get holiday calendar by using the static method `Create` of the `HolidayCalendar` class with the type of calendar sets as the generic type parameter of the method.
+Get holiday calendar by using the static method `Create` of the `HolidayCalendar` class with the type of calendar as generic type parameter of the method.

 ```c#
 IBelgianHolidayCalendar calendar = HolidayCalendar.Create<Calendars.BelgianHolidayCalendar>();